sjhuang26/jeffrey-website/hugo/content/projects/arc.md

 featured: true
 ---
 {{% slide %}}
-### Background
+### Overview

-The ARC is a peer-to-peer tutoring program at my high school.
+**Background of organization:** The ARC (Academic Resource Center) is a peer-to-peer tutoring program at my high school.
+Upon joining the ARC in tenth grade as "tech director", I started thinking about how to design workflows for managing the data of 200+ students that the ARC handles.

-Upon joining the ARC in tenth grade as "tech director", I saw opportunities to automate the work of managing 100+ student tutors.
-Each tutor needs to be scheduled with a student, and their attendance needs to be tracked.
-While there was some computerization of these processes, most of this was done by hand using a paperwork system.
+**Problem:** In the ARC, each tutor needs to be scheduled with a student, and their attendance needs to be tracked.
+Most of this was done by hand using a paperwork system.
+Although the ARC used third party services to computerize attendance and volunteer-hour tracking, the user interfaces of the services were difficult for the administrators to use.
+Data duplication was problematic, and since there wasn't a satisfactory overview mode with statistics for each student viewable at once, adminstrators had to hand-check each student's profile one by one.
+All this greatly slowed down the process, with little automation.

-**Application:** a website that automates and manages the ARC's tutor-scheduling and attendance tracking processes.
+**Solution:** I designed an application that essentially automates the ARC's tutor-scheduling and attendance tracking processes.

-**Benefits:** the work of managing 100+ tutors that previously required 2-3 student volunteers is for the most part automated.
-Furthermore, the new application combines all student data into a single spreadsheet, avoiding duplicate contact entries, missing students, and other sync issues which were problematic in the previous system.
+* The work of managing 200+ students that previously required 3-4 student volunteers is for the most part automated.
+* All student data is combined into a single spreadsheet, avoiding duplicate contact entries, missing students, and other sync issues.
+* The user interface has features that optimize the efficiency of the administrators.
 {{% /slide %}}